meeoh/applyboard-challenge/README.md

 **Bonus:** Just as a bonus, access the user's name that you've stored in Task 2 from the welcome component's parent.
 Count the number of characters in their name (either as an action prior to storing or after fetching) and pass it as a prop to your Welcome component - Then display the count as a subtitle ("Your name has x characters!").

+#SUBMISSIONS 🏁
+Submitting should be simple.

+Just create a new repo under your account and link me to it (send me the link - toby@applyboard.com).

+Alternatively if you don't want the world to see your solution, you could just compress it as a .zip, host it somewhere and link me to that as well.

 # Not your cup of tea?